-The schedule and program will be posted in early January 2019.
+The schedule and program are posted here.

 A block of rooms has been reserved at the Marriott Courtyard Cleveland University Circle for attendees of the conference.
-The hotel is walking distance to most of the events of the conference as well as a variety or restaurants and museums in the University Circle area.
+The hotel is walking distance to most of the events of the conference as well as a variety of restaurants and museums in the University Circle area.
 The group rate for the hotel is $165/night and you must make your reservation by February 28th to ensure you receive this rate.
 Parking at the hotel is valet only and costs $20/day.
 Click here to make a reservation

-University Circle, the location of Case Western Reserve University and the Marriott Courtyard Cleveland University Circle, is a 22 minute drive from Cleveland Hopkins International Airport.
+University Circle, the location of Case Western Reserve University and the Marriott Courtyard Cleveland University Circle, is a 25-minute drive from Cleveland Hopkins International Airport.
 There is public transportation available from Cleveland Hopkins International Airport via the RTA, although the journey via public transportation will take at least an hour.
 You can learn more about the RTA via their website.